 Arm yourself with our home office essentials to make working from home feel like a breeze

 Increasingly it has become difficult to draw a clear line between office and home.
-If you, like us, would also much prefer working from home, these are the absolute essentials to have for your new home office.
+If you, like us, would also much prefer working from home, these are the absolute essentials to have for your new home interior design office.
 The couch may seem like a tempting alternative, but let’s face the truth, it just aids the procrastination devil.
 So, here’s our checklist of things you need to be super productive at home:

 For a desktop computer, the right desk must have enough space for a monitor, keyboard and mouse.
 Choose a Swedish design if you have minimal storage for stationery, important documents, etc. It gives you a clean, flat surface to work on while providing storage in the form of drawers.
 You can affix a floating desk to the wall or credenza, if all you use is a laptop.